Zhiyi Wang (b.1980) is a multi-award winning composer for contemporary classical and film genres.

 As a core member of the music crew in the 2008 Beijing Olympic Games, Zhiyi composed various music programs for the Opening Ceremony.
 His Fanfare for the Ceremony was performed when Jacques Rogge, President of the International Olympic Committee, and Liu Qi, President of the Beijing Organizing Committee of the Olympic Games, entered the stadium to make their opening speeches.
 His arrangements included four programs: the theme song, You and Me (performed by Sarah Brightman and Liu Huan), the duet song, Dream of the Five Rings, Ritual Music, and Lighting of the Olympic Cauldron.
 Zhiyi’s immense contribution to the spirit of the Ceremonies has been officially acknowledged by the Beijing Olympic Organizing Committee.
 He later transcribed the orchestral version of the Beijing Olympic Theme Song You and Me for the 2012 New Year’s Concert at the China National Centre for the Performing Arts, conducted by Lorin Maazel.
 Zhiyi is an appointed composer for the Opening Ceremony of 2019 Beijing International Horticultural Exhibitions.

 In contemporary domain, Zhiyi has won top prizes from Red Note International Composition Competition, International Alfred Schnittke Composition Competition, Senzoku Gakuen International Composition Competition, Malta International Composition Competition, International Franz Liszt Competition for Composers, International Sergei Slonimsky Composition Competition and International Antonín Dvořák Composition Competition.
 He was a recipient of the Grawemeyer Fellowship as well as the Outstanding Young Alumni Award from Oberlin College.
 Zhiyi has been Composer-in-Residence at the Shanghai Opera House, the National Sun Yat-sen University in Taiwan, Sacrarium International Composers’ Forum in Ukraine and the International Contemporary Arts Academy in Romania.
-He frequently receives commissions from various orchestras, festivals and organizations.
+He frequently receives commissions from various orchestras, festivals and organizations, and he was commissioned by Winter International Arts Festival in Sochi to create new music for Yuri Bashmet and Moscow Soloists for three consecutive years.
+Coming up, his piano work Etude for Concert will be performed by Anna Kislitsyna in the Carnegie Hall in June 2022.
 Zhiyi serves as a faculty at the Virginia Commonwealth University Global Summer Institute of Music.